samikabir/DeepLearningPython/README.md

 # DeepLearningPython
 Convolutional Neural Network (CNN) has been implemented using python.
 Its output has been integrated with Belief Rule Base (BRB), a knowledge-driven approach with a view to generating accurate prediction.
+Here, I have taken Air Pollution prediction as my use case.
+Main objective is to develop a predictive analytics with improved accuracy compared with existing prediction models.